miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 Additionally we use tags to classify issues by other criteria:

 **User Reported**: Whether or not this issue has been reported by users in por production environment, this normally means it requires extra attention.
-**Estimation**: Whether or not this issue requires addtional research and estimation before being added to the Backlog.
+**Estimation**: Whether or not this issue requires additional research and estimation before being added to the Backlog.
 **Project Number**: Project Number which relates to cost tracking and invoicing.

 #### Environments and our code

 We use long-lived 2 branches: `master` and `development` and features branches to create Merge Requests (Pull Requests in Github).

 Our rules dictate the there must be frequent merges from `development` to `master`, we call those "release merges" but they only mean this is code that is considered ready for release.
-Those branches have an impact when and how our code is devliered to each environment.
+Those branches have an impact when and how our code is delivered to each environment.

-We use 4 environments (in additional to each team member local), each with a particular responsability:
+We use 4 environments (in additional to each team member local), each with a particular responsibility:

 **DEV Environment**: All code that is merged to `development` is immediately deployed to this environment.
 And every time there is a release to `development` a new "SNAPSHOT" git tag is created.